ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_sdk/api_reference/c/c_groupsyncread.md

 - Detailed Description

-   This function transmits and receives the packet by using `fastSyncReadTx`.
+   This function transmits and receives the packet by using `fastSyncReadTx` quickly.
 The communication result and the hardware error are available when the function is terminated.

    ##### groupFastSyncReadRxPacket